-John Patten is an associate in the London office of Kirkland’s Technology and Intellectual Property Transactions Practice Group.
-John’s practice focuses on advising clients on a variety of complex commercial and corporate transactions in which technology, IP and data play a major role, including M&A (sales, acquisitions and carve-outs), mergers, transfers, licensing, brand co-operations, security, joint ventures, research & development agreements, settlements, and services. manufacturing and supply arrangements.
-John also advises clients on data protection compliance in relation to the EU General Data Protection Regulation and related European data privacy laws, and has experience advising on aspects of European healthcare regulations.
+John Patten is a partner in the London office of Kirkland’s Technology and Intellectual Property Transactions practice.
+John’s practice focuses on advising clients on a variety of complex commercial and corporate transactions in which technology, IP and data play a major role, including M&A (sales, acquisitions and carve-outs), mergers, transfers, licensing, brand co-operations, security, joint ventures, research & development agreements, settlements, and services, manufacturing and supply arrangements.
+John also advises clients on data protection compliance in relation to European data privacy laws, and has experience advising on aspects of European healthcare regulations.

-John has a wealth of experience across a range of sectors and industries, including life sciences, software, media, gaming, entertainment, telecommunications, food & beverages, sports data, digital marketing, hospitality and investment management.
-John’s prior experience in other international firms and conducting international IP litigation, provides him with additional valuable experience in international and strategy aspects of commercial transactions that have proved invaluable for his clients.
-John’s first class grade in the Oxford Postgraduate Diploma in IP law and Practice also provides him with invaluable knowledge of the legal structure underpinning IP protections.
+John has a wealth of experience across a range of sectors and industries, including life sciences, software, media, gaming, entertainment, telecommunications, IT, food & beverages, sports data, adtech, digital marketing, hospitality, and investment management.
+John’s prior experience in other international firms and conducting international IP litigation, and his first class grade in the Oxford Postgraduate Diploma in IP law and Practice, provides him with additional valuable experience in international and strategy aspects of commercial transactions and the legal structure underpinning IP that have proved invaluable for his clients.

 “CJEU Brings AG Spunzar to Heel in Finding Louboutin Registration to be Valid”, Emma Flett and John Patten, Entertainment Law Review, Volume 9, Issue 7, September 2018.